Ahelsamahy/AFP1_project_Music/Requirement Specification.md

 -**Artists:** all the artists on the website if you don't know which one to choose from

--**Hit Songs:** highest 10 played songs on the site with the artist and the rating for each one
+-**Hit Songs:** highest 10* played songs on the site with the artist and the rating for each one

+*highest 10 played songs in the users liked genres

 -**Login:** you can create your own account or just login with google or Facebook as you wish

--**Profile:** view your own profile and your favorite artists that you are subscribed to them
+-**Profile:** view your own profile and your favorite artists that you are subscribed to

 -**About us:** the team who worked on the project and short note about them